Māori phonology: Phonotactics

-For example, when the word ako ('to learn') is reduplicated, the resulted word akoako ('give or take counsel') has the first syllable stressed, while the reduplication of oho ('to wake up')—ohooho ('to be awake')—often has the second syllable stressed.
+For example, when the word ako ('to learn') is reduplicated, the resulted word akoako ('give or take counsel') has the first syllable stressed, while the reduplication of oho ('to wake up') – ohooho ('to be awake') – often has the second syllable stressed.
 The reason is that //oa// in the first example is a sequence of short vowels while //oo// forms a single syllable peak.

 Stress

-Most Polynesian languages stress the second to last mora of the word, but Māori stress follows many elaborate rules, which still remain not thoroughly understood.
+Other Polynesian languages mostly stress the second to last mora of the word, but Māori stress follows other rules.
 One of the rules requires assigning hierarchy to syllables, and if more than one syllable receives the highest rank, the first one gets stressed: